Transitivity of conservative toral endomorphisms: Invariant regular open sets

 Most of the time, it is not relevant that the sets whose existence is guaranteed by Proposition \ref{nontransitive} are regular, but we need it when describing their fundamental group (Lemma \ref{trivial FG} and Lemma \ref{trivial kernel}).

 Note that Proposition \ref{nontransitive} relies only on the endomorphism being conservative.
 The existence of non-trivial strictly invariant regular open sets is independent of whether the endomorphism is invertible or not.
-In the non-invertible case, there is no restriction on the topological nature of such sets.
+In the invertible case, there is no restriction on the topological nature of such sets.
 Indeed, every regular open set is invariant under the identity (which is an area preserving endomorphism).
 The situation changes drastically in the non-invertible case.
 Here only sets that ``wrap around" the torus are possible.
 We now formalize this idea.

-\begin{definition} We say that a connected open set $U \subset \TT$ is elementary if it is homeomorphic to each connected component of $\pi^{-1}(U)$ in $\RR$.
-We say that $U$ is winding if it is not elementary. \end{definition}
+\begin{definition} We say that a connected open set $U \subset \TT$ is nonessential if it is homeomorphic to each connected component of $\pi^{-1}(U)$ in $\RR$.
+We say that $U$ is essential if it is not nonessential. \end{definition}

-Some of the important differences between elementary and winding sets are captured by the following characterization, the proof of which is straightforward.
+Some of the important differences between essential and nonessential sets are captured by the following characterization, the proof of which is straightforward.